 The W2 form is used to report all of your employees’ annual wages and the amount of taxes withheld from their paychecks.

-The IRS also uses this form to track taxpayer’s wages and tax obligations, which is why it is crucial that the earnings listed on the employee’s W2 match their reported earnings on their personal taxes (otherwise, the IRL will likely audit the employee).
+The IRS also uses this form to track taxpayer’s wages and tax obligations, which is why it is crucial that the earnings listed on the employee’s W2 match the reported earnings on their personal taxes (otherwise, the IRS will likely make an audit).

 The W2 form is also used by the Social Security Administration to calculate social security benefits.
 Employers will file all the W2 forms and declare all FICA taxes from the previous year to the Social Security Administration.